StydeNet/html/README.md

 ## Usage

-Since this package is largely using [LaravelCollective/Html](https://github.com/laravelcollective/html), following their documentation is sufficient for base functionality such as forms and fields.
+Since this package is largely using [LaravelCollective/Html](https://github.com/laravelcollective/html), following their documentation is sufficient for the forms and fields base functionality.

-## Test this package
+## Sandbox

-This package is well documented and unit tested, however there is also another repository that includes integration tests and several routes, so you can test and watch the component in action without the need to create a new repository or adding it to your project.
+This package is well documented and unit tested; however, there is also another repository that includes integration tests and several routes, so you can clone that repository to watch this component in action in your browser or take a look and run the integration tests (is another way to learn about this component, besides reading this documentation).

 [Go to the sandbox repository](https://github.com/StydeNet/html-integration-tests)

 ## Configuration

-This package was created with configuration in mind, if this is the first time you will use this package, you can just simply run:
+This package was created with configuration in mind, if you haven't used this component before, you can just simply run:

 `php artisan vendor:publish --provider='Styde\Html\HtmlServiceProvider'`

-to publish all the configuration options to: `config/html.php`, then you can just explore the default options and read the comments.
+to publish all the configuration options to: `config/html.php`, then you can just explore them and read the comments.

-Since the default configuration will be merged with the custom configuration, you don't need to publish the configuration or you can just set the values you need to override.
+Since the default configuration will be merged with the custom configuration, you don't need to publish the entire configuration, you can just set the values you need to override.

-You'll learn more about different configuration options you have available trough this documentation.
+Read this documentation to learn more about different configuration options this package provides.

-### Form Field builder
+## Form Field builder

-This component will allow you to generate complete form fields (not just inputs or selects) with one line of code.
+This component will allow you to render the full dynamic markup you need for a form field with only one line of code.

 If you have used the Laravel Collective HTML component before, you already know how to use the basics of this component; simply replace the alias “Form” for “Field”, for example, replace: